 911 Information

-The Allegheny County 911 Center serves South Fayette Township by dispatching police, fire, ambulance and other agencies to help during emergencies.
+The Allegheny County Division of 911 Communications serves South Fayette Township by dispatching police, fire, ambulance and other agencies to help during emergencies.

-The South Fayette Police Department does not have a separate dispatch center.
+The South Fayette Police Department does not have its own dispatch center.
 All police calls go through Allegheny County 911.

 How to Get Emergency Help: Call 911